All Episodes

 In fact, the Washington Post reports that the Canadian and British aid workers were freed.

-They were not freed, they were rescued.
+They were rescued.

-We also have as an example, jobless claims fall more than expected.
+We also have, as an example, jobless claims fall more than expected.

 Surprise, surprise, the experts once again shocked.